Chemistry

 Why Study Chemistry?

-Learning about chemistry is both stimulating and fun.
-Not only does it help us make sense of the world around us, but chemistry also touches upon the main social, ethical and cultural issues affecting our lives today.
+Learning about Chemistry is both stimulating and fun.
+Not only does it help us make sense of the world around us, but Chemistry also touches upon the main social, ethical and cultural issues affecting our lives today.

 We all experience chemical reactions daily: whether it is breathing, baking a cake or driving a car.
 Studying chemistry helps explain these and many other interactions, enabling us to analyse all the associated elements and the compounds they form.